\"Writing.Com

 Ask & Answer

-Last time, in "New Year's, I wrote about a Fantasy approach to the New Year - whenever that might fall.
+Last time, in "New Year'sOpen in new Window., I wrote about a Fantasy approach to the New Year - whenever that might fall.

 Certainly true, but I'd argue that both of those stories / movies have elements of the Fantasy genre, even if they're set in more modern times.
 The time-loop trope of Groundhog Day is now a staple of science fiction shows, as well - if one of them goes on long enough, eventually you get to a Groundhog Day episode.
 As for Freaky Friday, body-swapping (or, from another perspective, mind-swapping) isn't just a chance for actors to stretch their acting muscles, but it's fairly common in fantasy stories.

-Zen : In science, every astronomical body has a year beginning on the vernal (spring) equinox, except stars (including the Sun) and the Earth.
+Zen Author Icon: In science, every astronomical body has a year beginning on the vernal (spring) equinox, except stars (including the Sun) and the Earth.
 Stars can't have a year, unless they are orbiting another star, and the Earth's year begins on whatever date your calendar decides (meaning for historical reasons).

 For bodies that have no axial tilt (however unlikely that may be), I'm not sure of the protocol.